Circe: Ancient art

 Scenes from the Odyssey are common on Greek pottery, the Circe episode among them.
 The two most common representations have Circe surrounded by the transformed sailors and Odysseus threatening the sorceress with his sword.
 In the case of the former, the animals are not always boars but also include, for instance, the ram, dog and lion on the 6th-century BC Boston kylix.
 Often the transformation is only partial, involving the head and perhaps a sprouting tail, while the rest of the body is human.
 In describing an otherwise obscure 5th-century Greek bronze in the Walters Art Museum that takes the form of a man on all fours with the foreparts of a pig, the commentator asks in what other way could an artist depict someone bewitched other than as a man with an animal head.
 In these scenes Circe is shown almost invariably stirring the potion with her wand, although the incident as described in Homer has her use the wand only to bewitch the sailors after they have refreshed themselves.
 One exception is the Berlin amphora on which the seated Circe holds the wand towards a half transformed man.

 In the second scene, Odysseus threatens the sorceress with a drawn sword, as Homer describes it.
 However, he is sometimes depicted carrying spears as well, as in the Athens lekythos, while Homer reports that it was a bow he had slung over his shoulder.
 In this episode Circe is generally shown in flight, and on the Erlangen lekythos can clearly be seen dropping the bowl and wand behind her.
 Two curiously primitive wine bowls incorporate the Homeric detail of Circe's handloom, at which the men approaching her palace could hear her singing sweetly as she worked.
-In the 5th-century skyphos from Boeotia an apparently crippled Odysseus leans on a crutch while a woman with negroid features holds out a disproportionately large bowl.
+In the 5th-century skyphos from Boeotia an apparently crippled Odysseus leans on a crutch while a woman with African features holds out a disproportionately large bowl.
 In the other, a pot-bellied hero brandishes a sword while Circe stirs her potion.
 Both these may depict the scene as represented in one or other of the comic satyr plays which deal with their encounter.
 Little remains of these now beyond a few lines by Aeschylus, Ephippus of Athens and Anaxilas.
 Other vase paintings from the period suggest that Odysseus' half-transformed animal-men formed the chorus in place of the usual satyrs.
 The reason that it should be a subject of such plays is that wine drinking was often central to their plot.
 Later writers were to follow Socrates in interpreting the episode as illustrating the dangers of drunkenness.